-- provide a for a hard copy to be made available on site (and dispose of the old register) - advise the coordinator responsible for the site of the changes to the register.
+- arrange for the new asbestos register to be stored in REX - advise the coordinator responsible for the site of the changes to the register.
 The coordinator must then ensure that a hard copy is available on site (and dispose of the old register) and advise any workers located at the site of the changes to the asbestos register.